You are the king of Chinatown.

 Grampa: Suuure it is.

-- In 2003, then-Los Angeles Laker Shaquille O'Neal had to apologize for a "joke" he made during an interview about Houston Rocket Yao Ming ("Tell Yao Ming, 'ching-chong-yang-wah-ah-soh'").
+- When he was with the Los Angeles Lakers, Shaquille O'Neal had to apologize in 2003 for a "joke" he made during an interview about Houston Rocket Yao Ming ("Tell Yao Ming, ching-chong-yang-wah-ah-soh.").

 - Likewise, Rosie O'Donnell got in a lot of trouble in 2006 when she made racially insensitive remarks about the Chinese which included this phrase, as seen here.